At a glance

-If you have an older child with learning and thinking differences, it can be hard to know what to look for as your younger child develops.
-Reviewing what’s expected at each age can help you assess whether you need to be concerned about anything you’re seeing and know when to take action.
+If you have an older child who learns and thinks differently, it can be hard to know what to look for as your younger child is developing and growing.
+Review what’s expected at each age.
+This will help you assess whether you need to be concerned about anything you’re seeing and know when to take action.

 2. Keep separate records.

 Be sure to begin a new three-ring binder for your younger child’s medical and school records.
-It can be tempting to put all your children’s information and notes together in one place.
-But having a different binder in a different color for each one makes it a lot easier to find what you need quickly and easily.
+It can be tempting to put all kids’ information and notes together in one place.
+But having a different binder — a different color for each child — makes it a lot easier to find what you need quickly and easily.

 4. Take advantage of the resources you already have.

-Setting up meetings or putting services in place for your child may be easier the second time around.
-Although it can be unsettling to go through the process again, at least you’re not starting from scratch.
-And this time, you can turn for help to the providers you’re already connected to through your older child.
+Good news: Setting up meetings or putting services in place for your child may be easier the second time around.
+Although it can be unsettling to go through the process again, remember that at least you’re not starting from scratch.
+You can turn to the providers you’re already connected to through your older child for help and support.

 5. Try not to compare your kids.

-Learning and thinking differences look different in different kids.
+Learning and thinking differently will look different in different kids.
 Don’t assume the journey with each child will be the same.
 The “I” in IFSP and IEP stands for individualized.
-Keep in mind, as you sit down to write goals or create a treatment plan for your child, that it needs to be based on this child’s needs.
+Keep in mind, as you write goals or create a treatment plan for your child, that it needs to be based on this child’s needs.
 What worked for an older sibling may not be the best choice.

 6. Be smart about scheduling.

-Getting one kid to therapy and doctors’ appointments is hard enough—don’t let two double your trouble.
-If you can, try to use the same service providers for both children and plan their appointments back-to-back.
-You may even want to see if there’s another therapist in an office you already go to, so your children can have appointments at the same time.
+Getting one child to therapy and doctors’ appointments is hard enough — don’t let two double your trouble.
+If you can, try to use the same service providers for both kids and plan their appointments back-to-back.
+You may even want to see if there’s another therapist in an office you already go to, so your kids can have appointments at the same time.

 7. Get the help you need.

-Having more than one child who needs extra support can sometimes be tough.
-Building your own support network is key to making sure you can meet your own needs and cope with your stress.
+Building your own support network is the key to making sure you can meet your own needs and cope with your stress.
 Talk to friends and family about how they can help.
-When issues come up with your children, don’t be afraid to ask their schools and therapists for help, too.
+When issues come up with your kids, don’t be afraid to ask their schools and therapists for help, too.
 And use our community to keep in touch with other parents in similar circumstances.